 Cellulitis is an infection of the skin and the soft tissues underneath.
-The skin normally acts as a very effective physical barrier between the environment and soft tissues.
-When a patient presents with cellulitis look for a breach in the skin barrier and a point of entry for the bacteria.
-This may be due to skin trauma, eczematous skin, fungal nail infections or ulcers.
+The skin forms a physical barrier between the environment and soft tissues.
+When a patient presents with cellulitis, look for a breach in the skin barrier and a point of entry for the bacteria.
+This may be due to skin trauma, eczema, fungal nail infections or ulcers.

 Presentation